cdepillabout/evil-nix/README.md

 would expect that a fixed-output derivation is not able to realistically produce any additional information that is not already accounted for in the hash of the output.
-However, by combining a fixed-output derivation and a hash function with known collisions, it is possible to sneak out a single bit of data.
+However, by combining a fixed-output derivation and a hash function with known collisions, it is possible to sneak out a single bit of data by changing which PDF is output.

 You can see what this fixed-output derivation looks like in the file [`nix/evil/downloadBitNum.nix`](./nix/evil/downloadBitNum.nix).
 This